 Many Moroccan Jewish traders married indigenous women.
 Their descendants are of mixed ancestry and not accepted as Jews by most denominations.
 Since the late 20th century, some Peruvians of mixed indigenous and Moroccan Jewish ancestry in Iquitos have studied Judaism and formally converted with a Conservative rabbi.
 This step was necessary for them to be accepted as Jewish immigrants by the Israeli Government.
 Hundreds of them have emigrated to Israel, where they studied with an Orthodox Rabbi and undertook Orthodox conversions.

 In 1824, Moroccan Jews organized the first Brazilian Sephardic synagogue, Eshel Avraham, in Belém.
 They created a second synagogue in Belém, Shaar Ha Shamaim, in 1835.
-The first synagogue used the rites of the Jews who fled the Iberian peninsula in the 15th and 16th centuries, while the second use the rites of the indigenous Arab and Berber-speaking Jews of Morocco.
+The first synagogue used the rites of the Jews who fled the Iberian peninsula in the 15th and 16th centuries, while the second use the rites of the indigenous Arab and Tamazight-speaking Jews of Morocco.

 The Amazon city of Manaus flourished in the 20th century and has a population of about two million.
 Perhaps 800 Jews remain in the city.
 Beth Yacov, the first synagogue founded in Manaus in 1928, was initiated by Moroccan Sephardim, those who traced their ancestry to the Jews expelled from Spain and Portugal in the 15th and 16th centuries.
 Moroccan Jews of Berber and Arabic heritage created a second synagogue, Rebi Meyr, which was built in the 1930’s.
 As the Manaus Jewish community decreased in size, in 1962 the two synagogues merged to become the Synagogue Beth Yacov Rebi Meyr.